About HF What are the risks?

-People with HF have a greater risk of death, with about half dying within 5 years of diagnosis.
-Risk of hospitalization also increases, as heart failure is the leading cause of hospitalization in those over 65 years of age.
+HF is a chronic, progressive condition.
+For people with HF, there's a greater risk of death, with about half dying within 5 years of diagnosis.
+Risk of hospitalization also increases, as HF is the leading cause of hospitalization in those over 65 years of age.

 The hospital care team will look at your medical history, do a physical exam, and may do some other tests to help identify symptoms and causes of HF.

-Tracking every medication you take, each symptom, and your lifestyle choices will help your doctor better understand how your treatment is working and if changes are needed.
+Tracking every medicine you take, each symptom, and your lifestyle choices will help your doctor better understand how your treatment is working and if changes are needed.

 ENTRESTO can harm or cause death to your unborn baby.
 Talk to your doctor about other ways to treat heart failure if you plan to become pregnant.
 If you get pregnant while taking ENTRESTO, tell your doctor right away.

 ENTRESTO is a prescription medicine used to reduce the risk of death and hospitalization in people with certain types of long-lasting (chronic) heart failure.
-ENTRESTO is usually used with other heart failure therapies, in place of an ACE inhibitor or other ARB therapy.
+ENTRESTO is usually used with other heart failure therapies, in place of an angiotensin-converting enzyme (ACE) inhibitor or other angiotensin II receptor blocker (ARB) therapy.

 Do not take ENTRESTO if you

 Before you take ENTRESTO, tell your doctor about all of your medical conditions, including if you have kidney or liver problems or a history of hereditary angioedema; are pregnant or plan to become pregnant; are breastfeeding or plan to breastfeed.
 You should either take ENTRESTO or breastfeed.
 You should not do both.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your doctor if you take potassium supplements or a salt substitute; nonsteroidal anti-inflammatory drugs (NSAIDs); lithium; or other medicines for high blood pressure or heart problems such as an ACE inhibitor, ARB, or aliskiren.